 So, what are the best snow blowers for women?

 For ladies who are looking at purchasing a snow blower, we strongly recommend cordless electric snow blowers due to their no-maintenance, maneuverability, and ease of storage.

 For homeowners with an average or larger property, we recommend the Greenworks PRO 20-Inch 80V Cordless Snow Thrower.
 It is a very light blower at just 33 pounds, but the 80v system has plenty of power to cut through snowfalls up to 10″ deep.
 The brushless motor is whisper-quiet, meaning hearing protection is not needed.

 For homeowners with a smaller property or apartment dwellers, we strongly recommend a cordless snow shovel.
 The Snow Joe 24V-SS10 Cordless Snow Shovel is our top pick due to its light weight and ease of use on surfaces such as driveways, sidewalks, around vehicles, decks, and patios.
 The battery charges quickly and it can be stored just about anywhere with ease.

-So there you have it, there certainly are some valid considerations for women buying a snowblower that they will be happy with.
+So there you have it, there certainly are some valid considerations for ladies buying a snowblower that they will be happy with.
 Maintenance, maneuverability, and storage are just a few key considerations.